oscar-barlow/java-quickstart/3-lombok-jackson-guava/ReadMe.md

 # Lombok, Jackson and Guava

 ## Introduction
 The goal of this section is to show you some commonly-used libraries in Java development.
-By the end of this section, you should be able to consume and work with data from a public web API.
+By the end of this chapter, you should be able to consume and work with data from a public web API.

-The libraries covered are:
+When you've completed the following sections, complete the challenge at the bottom of this page to consolidate your knowledge.

+## Sections

 1. [Lombok](3-1-lombok)
 2. [Jackson & Guava](3-2-jackson-guava)